ietf-wg-dnsop/draft-ietf-dnsop-qdcount-is-one/draft-ietf-dnsop-qdcount-is-one.md

 A brief summary of the guidance provided in the existing DNS specification for the use of QDCOUNT can be found in {{Survey}}.
-While the specification is clear in many cases, in the specific case of OPCODE = 0 (QUERY) there is some ambiguity which this document aims to eliminate.
+While the specification is clear in many cases, in the specific case of OPCODE = 0 there is some ambiguity which this document aims to eliminate.

 # Updates to RFC 1035

-A DNS message with OPCODE = 0 (QUERY) MUST NOT include a QDCOUNT parameter whose value is greater than 1.
+A DNS message with OPCODE = 0 MUST NOT include a QDCOUNT parameter whose value is greater than 1.
 It follows that the Question Section of a DNS message with OPCODE = 0 MUST NOT contain more than one question.

-A DNS message with OPCODE = 0 (QUERY) and QDCOUNT > 1 MUST be treated as an incorrectly-formatted message.
+A DNS message with OPCODE = 0 and QDCOUNT > 1 MUST be treated as an incorrectly-formatted message.
 The value of the RCODE parameter in the response message MUST be set to 1 (FORMERR).

 Middleboxes (e.g. firewalls) that process DNS messages in order